First 1877 Ottoman general election

 Meeting of the First Ottoman Parliament, Constantinople, March 1877.

 The first general elections in the history of the Ottoman Empire were held in 1877.

 Background

 Provisional Electoral Regulations were issued on 29 October 1876, stating that the elected members of the Provincial Administrative Councils would elect members to the first Parliament of the Ottoman Empire.
 On 24 December a new constitution was promulgated, which provided for a bicameral Parliament with a Senate appointed by the Sultan and a popularly elected Chamber of Deputies.

 Only men above the age of 30 who were competent in Ottoman Turkish and had full civil rights were allowed to stand for election.
-Reasons for disqualification included holding dual citizenship, being employed by a foreign government, being bankrupt, employed as a servant, or having "notoriety for ill deeds".
+The grounds for disqualification included holding dual citizenship, being employed by a foreign government, being bankrupt, being employed as a servant, or having "notoriety for ill deeds".